anders-jakobsson/SocketScpi/README.md

 Introduction
 ============

+NOTE!!!
+This is currently under development, don't use it!!!

 SocketScpi is a Julia package that enables [SCPI](https://www.ivifoundation.org/docs/scpi-99.pdf) communication with an instrument over TCP sockets.
 By relying on Julia [Sockets](https://docs.julialang.org/en/v1/stdlib/Sockets/) from the standard library, no additional drivers, e.g., VISA drivers are needed.

 The following types are exported.